davisjoseph6/mobilesam-task/README.md

 **Objective:** Develop a FastAPI service to deploy the MobileSam segmentation model, containerize the service with Docker, and ensure efficient interaction with the model on the CPU.

 **Background:**
 MobileSam is a machine learning model specialized in image segmentation on CPUs.
 Your task is to create a microservice that allows users to interact with this model via an API.
-For reference, you can check out this Hugging Face space to see an example script of prediction.
-Your service should be based on the `segment_everything` function in the `app.py` file.
+You should find the script `main.py` in this repository, which contains the MobileSam model and a function `segment_everything` that takes an image as input and returns the segmentation result.
+You can use this function to develop your service.

 ## Task Description